 CGMs are wearable devices that measure blood sugar every few minutes throughout the day and night by using a sensor that is inserted under the skin.
 By providing a more detailed profile of a person's blood sugar levels, these devices can help some people with diabetes do an even better job of "fine-tuning" their blood sugar control.

-You might also use the glycosylated hemoglobin test, which shows blood sugar levels over a longer period.
-The HbA1C test will give you and the health care team information about your child's blood glucose control during the 2 to 3 months before the test.
+Your doctor will also check your child's blood sugar with a hemoglobin test (HbA1C test for short).
+The HbA1C test gives your health care team information about your child's blood glucose control in the 2 to 3 months before the test.
 This lets doctors know if you need to make changes in your diabetes care plan.

 Checking blood sugar regularly and keeping an organized and accurate record of the results will ensure that the health care team has the information needed to adjust your child's diabetes management plan.